rtcharity/eahub.org/CONTRIBUTING.md

 * Describe the behaviour you observed after following these steps.
 * Explain which behaviour expected to see and why.
 * Provide a screenshot of the bug.
-* Give information about your environment (browser, device, screen width, etc.)
+* Give information about your environment (browser, device, screen width, operational system, etc.)

 ### Suggesting Enhancements
 You can suggest new features and other improvements on [meta.eahub.org](https://meta.eahub.org/c/feature-requests/).
 You